seng637-summer/seng637-a5-chd-vicis/Assignment5-ReportTemplate.md

 2. **Compatibility Issues**: The Excel macros and programming in the spreadsheets was dated and our group experienced compatibility issues with the spreadsheet with the newer versions of the Microsoft Excel on macOS.

 3. **Possibility of Incorrect Parameters**: The decision to accept or reject a system depends on the risk thresholds set by the producer.
 Incorrectly set parameters might lead to wrong decisions such as rejecting a satisfactory system or accepting an unsatisfactory one.
-# Assessment Using Reliability Demonstration Chart

-#

 # Comparison of Results

 # Discussion on Similarity and Differences of the Two Techniques

-# How the team work/effort was divided and managed

-#

-# Difficulties encountered, challenges overcome, and lessons learned

-# Comments/feedback on the lab itself